 As with all the traditional Russian recipes I’ve been posting to celebrate the Russian Orthodox Christmas and New Year period, that have so far included Russian pelmeni, stuffed cabbage rolls, beet potato salad and a classic garden salad, these are family recipes, the recipes of my memories, and recipes I’ve been cooking and have adapted over the years.

-This is to explain why I’ve called this Russian kotleti recipe and other Russian recipes in this series ‘Russian’ and not ‘Ukrainian’.
-That is not to deny that some of these dishes, variations on these dishes and similar dishes have long been cooked and eaten in Ukraine and others cultures and countries absorbed into the Russian Empire and Soviet Union – along with other Eastern European countries and the ’Stans.
-I’ll return to this subject in another post, for now I need to ask a favour.
+This is to explain why I’ve called this Russian kotleti recipe and other Russian recipes in this series of my family recipes ‘Russian’ and not ‘Ukrainian’.
+That is not to deny that some of these dishes, variations on these dishes, and similar dishes have long been cooked and eaten in Ukraine.

 If you’ve cooked any of our recipes from Russia or beyond and you’ve enjoyed them, please consider supporting Grantourismo so we can continue developing recipes and food content.
 This post offers suggestions for ways to support Grantourismo but here are a few ideas.
 You can browse our online shop where we’ve got everything from reusable cloth face masks to gifts for street food fans designed from Terence’s photography.